poolik/classfinder/README.md

 This library is based on https://github.com/bmc/javautil.
-I extracted the ```ClassFinder``` related portion of that library and updated it to work with asm 4.1 (there's binary incompatibility between asm 3.x and 4.x so this library didn't work together with projects that use asm 4.x).
-Also I added tests and fixed a couple of bugs.
+I extracted the ```ClassFinder``` related portion of that library and updated it to work with asm 4.1 (there's binary incompatibility between asm 3.x and 4.x).
+I then added tests and started refactoring / further development.

 #Filters
 The following filters are available: